 - Here, we will talk about alkanes without substituent groups.

 - Recall that we have already learnt the electronegativity difference ranges that allows us to classify non-polar, polar and ionic bonds in Preliminary HSC Chemistry.

 Branched vs Unbranched Alkanes

 Another differing physical property other than melting & boiling point between alkanes of different molecular weight is their density.
 Their density increase as the molecular weight increases, however, it doesn’t exceeds the density of water.
-Obviously, another density trend is that, since branched alkanes have their carbon chains packed more closely with each other, they have higher density than unbranched alkanes.
+Obviously, another density trend is that, since unbranched alkanes have their carbon chains packed more closely with each other, they have higher density than branched alkanes.